Lsh0x/gakushu/arch.md

 ### Install microcode for your processor

 Source:
 https://wiki.archlinux.org/index.php/microcode

 ```
 # For AMD cpu use the amd-ucode
 pacman -S intel-ucode
 # grub-mkconfig will automatically detect the microcode update and configure GRUB appropriately.
 # Activate loading of microcode and generate the grub configuration
+mkdir /boot/grub
 grub-mkconfig -o /boot/grub/grub.cfg

 ```